 Marjorie Pemberton-Carter and Nicholas Abkhazi met in Paris in the early1920s when they too were in their early twenties, Marjorie studying piano and Nicholas having fled with his mother from the Russian revolution.
 His father, the Prince of Abkhazi, remained to lose his life in the fight for Georgian independence.
-The TLC site recounts their story.

 The University of Victoria archives holds a wonderful collection of photos and other memorabilia of the Abkhazis’ lives and their garden.
 You can access many of these online.